ucc23/ucc/_pages/DBs_edits.md

 - Harvard_5 (duplicate of Collinder_258)

+'NGC 7789' has 'RA' value far from the rest of the articles.

+'Blanco 1' has 'RA=016.3379', this must be a mistake which I fix to 'RA=1.63379', much closer to the actual value.

+'Berkeley 58' and 'Berkeley 59' both have very wrong RA values.

 ## Ferreira et al. 2021

 [New star clusters discovered towards the Galactic bulge direction using Gaia DR2](https://ui.adsabs.harvard.edu/abs/2021MNRAS.502L..90F/abstract)

 The [Vizier](https://vizier.cds.unistra.fr/viz-bin/VizieR?-source=J/MNRAS/502/L90) table contains 34 UFMG clusters.

 ## He et al. 2021